AbsoluteVectoR/polimi-notes/Readme.md

 # A* algorithm visualization in Java
 ![astar1](https://user-images.githubusercontent.com/72280379/155737789-a7460193-9511-4a0a-8652-6f3bb6572d49.gif)

-A* search algorithm written in Java with Processing graphic library.
-Note that this program is not intend to have optimal performance, it's just a personal exercise to visualize the algorithm.
+A* search algorithm visualization written in Java with Processing graphic library.

 #### Functions overview
 ```Java